If disaster struck today, would you have a business tomorrow?

 The Vorbi Business Continuity package is a highly available technology package that is built and delivered by Vorbi’s engineering team on behalf of our partner providers’ end-user customers.
 Vorbi’s partner providers can now benefit by capturing increased hosting revenues while providing ongoing maintenance and support for these services.
 This project can be implemented during business hours without the threat of downtime due to the nature of the technology used.
 This package is applicable to every business regardless of size or industry.

-What is included with the Business Continuity Package?
+What is included in the Business Continuity Package?

 A virtual router is launched to establish external connectivity.